-212 Procedure
+229 Procedure

-We implemented a web application that enabled the subjects (n = 22) to evaluate the twelve recommenda-213 tion strategies described above.
-First, subjects started on the welcome page, which asked for their consent 214 to collect their data.
-Thereafter, the subjects were asked to input their Twitter handle and their name, 215 as recorded in DBLP Persons.3 Based on the user's name, we retrieved a list of their research papers 216 and obtained the content of the papers by mapping them to the ACM-Citation-Network V8 dataset (see 217 below).
+We implemented a web application that enabled the subjects (n = 22) to evaluate the twelve recommenda-230 tion strategies described above.
+First, subjects started on the welcome page, which asked for their consent 231 to collect their data.
+Thereafter, the subjects were asked to input their Twitter handle and their name, 232 as recorded in DBLP Persons.3 Based on the user's name, we retrieved a list of their research papers 233 and obtained the content of the papers by mapping them to the ACM-Citation-Network V8 dataset (see 234 below).
 The top 5 recommendations were computed for each strategy, as shown in Figure 1.
-Thus, each 218 subject evaluated $5 \cdot 12 = 60$ items as "interesting" or "not interesting" based on the perceived relevance 219 to their research interests.
-220
+Thus, each 235 subject evaluated $5 \cdot 12 = 60$ items as "interesting" or "not interesting" based on the perceived relevance 236 to their research interests.
+237

-A binary evaluation was chosen to minimise the effort of the rating process, consistent with several 221 previous studies (Nishioka and Scherp, 2016; Chen et al., 2010).
-As shown in Figure 1, the recommended 222 items were displayed with bibliographic information such as the authors, title, year, and venue.
-Finally, 223 the subjects were provided with the opportunity to access and read the research paper directly by clicking 224 on a link.
-In order to avoid bias, the sequence in which the twelve strategies appeared was randomised 225 for each subject.
-At the same time, the list of the top 5 items for each strategy was also randomised to 226 227 avoid the well-documented phenomenon of ranking bias (Bostandjiev et al., 2012; Chen et al., 2010).
-The subjects were informed about the randomised order of the strategies and items on the evaluation page.
-228
+A binary evaluation was chosen to minimise the effort of the rating process, consistent with several 238 previous studies (Nishioka and Scherp, 2016; Chen et al., 2010).
+As shown in Figure 1, the recommended 239 items were displayed with bibliographic information such as the authors, title, year, and venue.
+Finally, the 240 subjects were provided with the opportunity to access and read the research paper directly by clicking on a 241 link.
+In order to avoid bias, the sequence in which the twelve strategies appeared was randomised for each 242 subject.
+This corresponds to earlier experimental setups such as a research paper recommender system 243 in the domain of economics (Nishioka and Scherp, 2016) and other studies (Chen et al., 2010).
+At the 244 same time, the list of the top 5 items for each strategy was also randomised to avoid the well-documented 245 phenomenon of ranking bias (Bostandjiev et al., 2012; Chen et al., 2010).
+The subjects were informed 246 about the randomised order of the strategies and items on the evaluation page.
+247